nagyist/beam/README.md

 * WebGL Renderer added
 * Texture and BaseTexture classes added
 * Sprite updated to use Texture
+* Blend Modes supported and working on the Textures

 ### September 14th 2016